ansys/pymapdl/doc/source/examples/devportal.rst

 resource that will help you harness the full potential of PYMAPDL for your engineering and simulation needs.

-If you have questions or suggestions regarding other Ansys products, you can also visit the `Developer Portal <developer_portal_>`_.
-It's your hub for all things related to our products, where you can connect with our experts and engage with our growing community.
+Because the Developer Portal is your hub for all things related to Ansys products, if you have questions or suggestions, you can go there to connect to Ansys experts and the growing Ansys developer community.

 ..
 Limiting the amount of lines to 2 at 80 chars
 .. grid:: 2
     :gutter: 2

-    .. grid-item-card:: Biomedical Catheter Design Analysis
+    .. grid-item-card:: Biomedical catheter design analysis
       :img-top: https://developer.ansys.com/sites/default/files/inline-images/BMCatheter_1_0.png
       :link: https://developer.ansys.com/blog/biomedical-catheter-design-analysis
       :text-align: center
       :class-title: pyansys-card-title

-      In this article, we explore the mechanical behavior of a flexible, biomedical catheter under large deformation.
+      This article explores the mechanical behavior of a flexible, biomedical catheter under large deformation.
 Using the scripting...

     .. grid-item-card:: Postprocessing of simplified bolted connections with the help of PyAnsys